hiepdang-ml/FLRONet/README.md

 - Zero‑shot spatial super‑resolution (no retraining)
 - Continuous temporal interpolation at arbitrary query times
 - Robustness to missing and noisy sensors
-- Faster inference than 3D FNO baselines (see paper for benchmarks)
+- Faster and better inference than 3D FNO baselines (see paper for benchmarks)

 ---